pjlintw/CL20/assignment5/README.md

 ## Results

-We run the LDA model in two hyperparameter settings and analysis the learned `topic-word` matrix.
-We found that the LDA model trained with default hyperparameter assigns movie relevant words to latent topics in the firs result.
-But as we modity `alpha`, the most frequent words in the topic seems don't have specific meaning.
-Finnaly, we can compute word similarity using the learned matrix.
+We run the LDA model in two hyperparameter settings and analysis the learned `topic-word` matrix in the optimal one.
+We found that the LDA model trained with default hyperparameter assigns movie relevant words to latent topics and can easily observe meaningful topic, such as words related to `horroric film` or particular film `star trek`.
+While implementing the LDA model, we curious the sampling frequency for `top-word` matrix.
+Therefore, we export the corresponding frequency for each word in the top and uses the matrix as distributed representation for computing word similarity.

+For the second LDA model, only modifying `alpha=50`, the most frequent words in the topic seems don't have specific meaning.
+The outline of results and discussions as fellows:

 * Optimial LDA
-* Alpla-20 LDA model
+* Alpla-25 LDA model
 * Analysis word distribution over topics

 Note: the bold text is the words selected in the latent topics.

 ### Optimal LDA